vercel/modelfusion/docs/recipe/sentiment-analysis.md

   }),
   async (productReview: string) => [
     OpenAIChatMessage.system(
-      "You are a sentiment evaluator.
-Analyze the sentiment of the following product review:"
+      "You are a sentiment evaluator. " +
+        "Analyze the sentiment of the following product review:"
     ),
     OpenAIChatMessage.user(productReview),
   ],